Everest Base Camp Trek

 Duration: 8-9 hours trek

-Today’s trek is divided into two exciting sections: first, the journey to Gorak Shep, and then the final push to Mount Everest Base Camp.
+Today’s trek is divided into two exciting sections: the journey to Gorak Shep and the final push to Mount Everest Base Camp.

-After breakfast, you’ll depart from Lobuche, hiking along the Khumbu Glacier with magnificent views of Mt.
+After breakfast, you’ll depart from Lobuche.
+You'll hike along the Khumbu Glacier, with magnificent views of Mt.
 Nuptse.
-The path leads us to the village of Gorak Shep.
+The path leads to the village of Gorak Shep.

 From Gorak Shep, you’ll continue our trek to Everest Base Camp.
 The trail is challenging, with rugged terrain, but the captivating views of the Khumbu Glacier and Khumbu Icefall make it worthwhile.